 On March 27, 2018, Herman reached the 700-win milestone in her career.
 Herman's career mark stands at 767-388-5, a .662 winning percentage.
 She became the 17th coach at the Div.
 III level to surpass 700 wins in a career and is 12th on the active list.

-Over the past four seasons, Herman has guided her Ephs to four consecutive NESCAC West Division titles, back-to-back NESCAC championships and four straight trips into the NCAA Div.
+Over the past five seasons, Herman has guided her Ephs to four NESCAC West Division titles, three NESCAC championships and five straight trips into the NCAA Div.
 III Tournament.
 The Ephs hosted an NCAA Regional for the first time in program history in 2014 and repeated the feat in 2015, 2016 and 2017.
 In 2017, Williams hosted a NCAA Super Regional for the first time and repeated that feat in 2018.